agathaturya/cmsc_201_grs/lab8/description.md

 ## Lab 8 GRS Activity Description
 You are currently taking linear algebra, and are annoyed with the number of matricies you have to make.
-Using your python and 2D list knowledge, you decided to create a program to create matricies for your homework assignment.
+Using your python and 2D list knowledge, you decide to create a program that creates matricies for your homework assignment.
 Read the function header to get a better understanding of what this entails.

 ## Sample output and test cases